Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Simulation Results

 \subsubsection{Impact of Constellation Configurations}

-We vary LCT configurations on each satellite, of which network throughput is shown in Fig. \ref{fig:plot_test_dual_optimization_vs_grid_rand_varying_availability_and_for}.
-The results show that the network throughput increases with the average number of LCTs on each satellite.
-This is expected since more LCTs allow more LISLs to be established.
-Our method consistently outperforms the baseline methods.
-The maximum link rate matching method achieves the relatively higher network throughput with more LCTs.
-This is because high rate LISLs are more likely to be established when there are more LCTs.
-Similarly, the network throughput increases when the FOR increases due to more options in the FOR.
-The performance of grid-based scheme is not varying much with the changing FOR, since only LCTs in the center of the steering range will be connected.
+We vary the LCT configurations on each satellite, and the resulting network throughput is shown in Fig.~\ref{fig:plot_test_dual_optimization_vs_grid_rand_varying_availability_and_for}.
+The network throughput increases with the average number of LCTs on each satellite because more LCTs allow more LISLs to be established.
+Similarly, the throughput increases with the FOR because a larger FOR creates more connectable LCT pairs.
+DuJo consistently outperforms the baseline methods across these sweeps.
+Among the strengthened baselines, SaTE is generally the strongest separated baseline, while DRL remains weak and does not change the overall ordering.
+The performance of the grid-based scheme varies little with the FOR because only LCTs near the center of the steering range tend to be connected.
 Next, we compare the performance of our method in different constellations.
-The results show that our method achieves the highest network throughput in all constellations, while the grid-based method achieves similar performance as ours in the walker-delta and OneWeb constellation.
-This is because the walker-delta and OneWeb constellations have highly regular satellite orbits, allowing the grid-based and maximum link rate matching methods to effectively establish those high-rate LISLs while maintaining the network connectivity for traffic flows.
-However, in more complex constellations like Starlink, the grid-based method fails to exploit the high LISL rates in the not-well-aligned LCT pairs, and the maximum link rate matching method fails to establish the LISLs that are critical for the constellation connectivity.
-On the other hand, our method can effectively exploit both link rates and constellation connectivity by optimizing the Lagrange multipliers iteratively, leading to the highest network throughput in all constellations.
+DuJo achieves the highest network throughput in all three constellations.
+In the Starlink case, SaTE is the strongest separated baseline.
+In the more regular walker-delta and OneWeb constellations, +Grid and SaTE come much closer to DuJo because those regular orbital structures make it easier to establish high-rate LISLs while preserving connectivity for the traffic flows.
+DRL remains distinctly lower in all three constellations.
+However, in the less regular Starlink case, the fixed-topology baselines remain poor because they cannot adapt the LISL matching to the routing bottlenecks as effectively as the joint optimization.